iamchanamazon/HPCDashboard/README.md

   ```
    1. Attach the route table for the private subnet to the dynamodb gateway endpoint.

-1. Update Grafana admin password on file aws-parallelcluster-monitoring/docker-compose/docker-compose.head.yml
+6. Update Grafana admin password on file aws-parallelcluster-monitoring/docker-compose/docker-compose.head.yml
   Navigate to "grafana" section:
     Change "password" to desired password
     ```yaml
     ex: 'GF_SECURITY_ADMIN_PASSWORD=password'
     ```

-1. If there exists a VPC Peering connection, do the following to allow traffic to flow between the Prometheus instance and the ParallelCluster EC2s:
+7. If there exists a VPC Peering connection, do the following to allow traffic to flow between the Prometheus instance and the ParallelCluster EC2s:
-    1. Create an IAM Role/Policy in the HPC Account that allows the Prometheus to assume, to access EC2 instances for metric gathering.
+    1. Create an IAM Role/Policy in the Grafana/Prometheus Account that allows the Prometheus instance to assume roles.
+        1. You can launch the Cloudformation template `prometheus-source.yaml` to accomplish this.
-    2. Create an IAM role/Policy in the Grafana/Prometheus account that allows Prometheus to assume the role in HPC Account.
+    2. Create an IAM role/Policy in the HPC account that allows Prometheus role to read EC2 instances.
+        1. You can launch the Cloudformation template  `prometheus-target.yaml` to accomplish this, edit {ACCOUNTID} and {ROLE-NAME}, AccountId is the Prometheus accountID, and ROLE-NAME is the role created in the above step.
-    3. Attach the role in step 2 to the Prometheus instance.
+    3. Attach the role in step 7.1 to the Prometheus instance.

-2. Modify the provided cluster template file.
+8. Modify the provided cluster template file.
   Create the AWS ParallelCluster cluster.
 Use the provided cluster.yaml
   AWS CloudFormation template file as a starting point to create the cluster.